ArtiLuca/algorithms-and-puzzles/LeetCode/Math/Plus One/README.md

         // increment current digit by 1
         digits[i]++;

-        // after incrementing, if no carry is needed we are done if (digits[i] < 10) {
+        // after incrementing, if no carry is needed, we are done if (digits[i] < 10) {
             return digits;
         }